Canary Ltd: Privacy Notice

 Canary Ltd 5 Studley Court Mews

 Who we are?

 Canary Ltd is a limited company, based in the United Kingdom under company number 03134103, with its registered office being 1st Floor Wonersh House The Guildway, Old Portsmouth Road, Guildford, Surrey, GU3 1LR.
 We specialise in producing books, newsletters and teaching aids to facilitate global regulatory compliance, particularly good clinical practice (GCP).
-Brookwood International Academy deliver narrated interactive online training and face to face workshops, both in house and advertised.
+Brookwood Global delivers narrated interactive online training and face-to-face workshops, both in house and advertised.